how to MS Teams

 • How can you keep this from adding to the sprawl?
 You can set an expiration policy.
 If the group is not active and renewed by the owner, then the group and associated content can be deleted.
 Keep in mind that this is also an Azure AD capability with a P1 license.
 If chosen it will impact anything associated with that group.

-• How can you protect information without contributing to unmanageable content growth?
+• How to archive Microsoft Teams without contributing to unmanageable content growth?
 Make use of retention policies at granular levels like folders and documents.
 At a higher level use SharePoint sites and OneDrive accounts to ensure associated content is not lost at the time of deletion.
 At the end of the retention period, the content can either be deleted or go through a disposition review process.

 ms teams lifecycle management - group expiration